Migmatite: Color-banded migmatites

 A leucosome is the lightest-colored part of migmatite.
 The melanosome is the darker part, and occurs between two leucosomes or, if remnants of the more or less unmodified parent rock (mesosome) are still present, it is arranged in rims around these remnants.
 When present, the mesosome is intermediate in color between leucosome and melanosome.

+The melanosome is a dark, mafic mineral band formed in migmatite which is melting into a eutaxitic texture; often, this leads to the formation of granite.
+The melanosomes form bands with leucosomes, and in that context may be described as schlieren (color banding) or migmatitic.

 Migmatite textures

 Migmatite textures are the product of thermal softening of the metamorphic rocks.
 Schlieren textures are a particularly common example of granite formation in migmatites, and are often seen in restite xenoliths and around the margins of S-type granites.

 Ptygmatic folds are formed by highly plastic ductile deformation of the gneissic banding, and thus have little or no relationship to a defined foliation, unlike most regular folds.
 Ptygmatic folds can occur restricted to compositional zones of the migmatite, for instance in fine-grained shale protoliths versus in coarse granoblastic sandy protolith.

 When a rock undergoes partial melting some minerals will melt (neosome, i.e. newly formed), while others remain solid (paleosome, i.e. older formation).
-The neosome is composed of lightly-colored areas (leucosome) and dark areas (melanosome).
+The neosome is composed of lightly colored areas (leucosome) and dark areas (melanosome).
 The leucosome lies in the center of the layers and is mainly composed of quartz and feldspar.
 The melanosome is composed of cordierite, hornblende and biotite and forms the wall zones of the neosome.